danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 PdParty is built using libpd and can be compared to Pd-vanilla with the following externals:

+* **extra**: bundled Pd-vanilla "extras", ie. [fiddle\~], [sigmund\~], [bob\~], etc
 * **ggee**: [getdir], [stripdir]
 * **mrpeach**: [midifile]

 It is highly recommended that you use a vanilla-based abstraction library like [rjlib](https://github.com/rjdj/rjlib) for expanded functionality.

 When patching for PdParty (as with RjDj & PdDroidParty), it is recommended that you work with Pure Data vanilla versions 0.46+.
 If you are working with Pd-extended, disable all externals in order to help lessen the chance you inadvertently use an object that will not create in PdParty.
-I actually have separate copies of my Pd settings file, one for desktop development and another for pd-vanilla/libpd work.
+I actually have separate copies of my Pd settings file, one for desktop development and another for Pd-vanilla/libpd work.

 #### expr